 Numerical simulations to describe the changes in grinding wheel geometry

-The theory of machining such as process kinematics, cutting tool properties and chip formation mechanism and
+The theory of machining such as process kinematics, cutting tool properties and chip formation mechanism, and

 Statistical models based on the interaction between the topography of the grinding wheel and the movement of the workpiece.

-3.1 Numerical simulations based on machining theory
+3.1 Numerical simulations

 Papers in this category generally use computer-aided design (CAD) methods and tools to build models that can simulate the generation of the surface profile, which can help in visualizing surface topography and in predicting surface roughness.